 The Director

-Whoa, the Director is in a class all by himself.
-He will ask wonderful things from you in a polite and professional way only once.
+Whoa, the director is in a class all by himself.
+He will ask wonderful things of you in a polite and professional way only once.
 Once is all you get.

-As we were slurping our beers one night in a swinging hot spot, where young men come from all over the world to drink and vomit in the urinals.
-We met up with another film crew on their way back home.
+As we were slurping our beers one night in a swinging Hawaiian hot spot.
+Here, young men come from all over the world to drink and vomit in the urinals, We met up with another film crew on their way back home.

-I asked the director if he had any words of wisdom for me, he did.
+I asked the director if he had any words of wisdom for me, and he did.
 He said, "Mark, give the director exactly what he wants, nothing else will do."
-"Cheers, and good luck," he said, and off he went leaving me curiously pondering what this could mean for me?
+"Cheers, and good luck," he said, and off he went leaving me curiously pondering what this could mean for me.

 The Director the Raft and the Cruise